hedgedoc/hedgedoc/docs/setup/manual-setup.md

 3. Enter the directory and type `bin/setup`, which will install npm dependencies and create configs.

-4. Modify `config.json` or configure CodiMD through environment variables which will overwrite the configs, see docs [here](https://github.com/codimd/server/blob/master/docs/configuration.md).
+4. Modify `config.json` or configure HedgeDoc through environment variables which will overwrite the configs, see docs [here](https://github.com/codimd/server/blob/master/docs/configuration.md).

 5. Build front-end bundle by `yarn run build` (use `yarn run dev` if you are in development)

 6. Modify the file named `.sequelizerc`, change the value of the variable `url` with your db connection string.
 For example:
-   - `postgres://username:password@localhost:5432/codimd`
+   - `postgres://username:password@localhost:5432/hedgedoc`
-   - `mysql://username:password@localhost:3306/codimd`
+   - `mysql://username:password@localhost:3306/hedgedoc`
    - `sqlite://:memory:`

 7. It is recommended to start your server manually once: `npm start --production`, this way it's easier to see warnings or errors that might occur (leave out `--production` for development).